radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/Welcome/en/9a-result.md

 Yup!
-And get some rewards!
+And get some collectible NFTs!